nation3/law/Constitution.linked.md

 #) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.

 ### Representation Powers
-The DAO might appoint Citizen(s) as Representatives of Nation3 in order to strengthen partnerships or diplomatic relations with other states or aligned projects.
+The DAO may appoint Citizen(s) as Representatives of Nation3 in order to strengthen partnerships or diplomatic relations with other states or aligned projects.
 Any act of Representation shall be delimited to the scope determined by the DAO, and any actions taken by Representatives outside this scope shall be their individual responsibility.

 ## Land
-a) Nation3 might acquire land on planet Earth or any other planet as deemed necessary.
+a) Nation3 may acquire land on planet Earth or any other planet as deemed necessary.
-#) Nation3 might acquire sovereign land, land in Special Economic Zones, or land in other jurisdictions as deemed necessary.
+#) Nation3 may acquire sovereign land, land in Special Economic Zones, or land in other jurisdictions as deemed necessary.
-#) Nation3 might open local embassies in different jurisdictions.
+#) Nation3 may open local embassies in different jurisdictions.
 #) Nation3 and its Citizens have the right to defend themselves and others against invaders threatening Nation3's territorial integrity.

 ## Language